 The Faceless: Despite the large amount of character interaction this game has, especially when compared to the first game, you only see one character's face.
-On the mission where you need to retrieve Padasha Burns from the crashed carrier, you can hop out of your tank and look at his chariot thing, with Burns sitting in it.
+On the mission where you need to retrieve Padishah Burns from the crashed carrier, you can hop out of your tank and look at his chariot thing, with Burns sitting in it.

-The Reveal: Many, mostly concerning the Scions, Braddock's dark past and everything that happened as a result.
+The Reveal: Several, mostly concerning the Scions, Braddock's dark past and everything that happened as a result.
 Near the end of the game, either Braddock or Burns will tell you everything you didn't already know or figure out.

 Except the tugs, construction units, and artillery.
 Apparently, a floating tow truck baffles Lt.
 Cooke.